 When Susan’s aunt asks David why he’s wearing a woman’s dressing gown, Grant ad libbed the now-famous line, “I just went gay all of a sudden!”
 Movie historians believe that was the first time the word “gay” was used in a film in a way that didn’t mean strictly “happy and carefree.”

-This is a strange picture, but it was only when the gardener runs up behind the cook and surprises her, making her drop everything, that we get a quick glimpse at the entire stone wall in the kitchen with the range:
+This is a strange screenshot (below) that I took after the cook drops everything, but it gives us a quick glimpse at the entire stone wall in the kitchen with the range:

 I love that there is a back staircase off the kitchen, and that it appears to be a spiral one: